Born in 1991 in Frankfurt, Anna Katharina Wildermuth is a German violinist and chamber musician.

-She actually continues her studies with Günter Pichler at the Escuela Superior de Música Reina Sofía in Madrid.
+She completed her studies at the Frankfurt University of Music and Performing Arts with Susanne Stoodt and is currently continuing her musical training with Günter Pichler at the Escuela Superior de Musica Reina Sofia in Madrid.

-With her chamber music ensembles she performs at major festivals all over the world, including the Cape Classic Festival (South Africa), Davos Festival (Switzerland) the Rheingau Music Festival, the Mecklenburg-Vorpommern Festival, the "Festival quartetto d'archi" in Reggio Emilia (Italy) as well as in significant cultural centres, for example in Frankfurt (Alte Oper), Hamburg (Laieszhalle), Munich (Gasteig), Madrid (Auditorio Nacional) and Melbourne (South Melbourne Town Hall).
+As a chamber musician she performs internationally at such festivals as the Cape Classic Festival (South Africa), Schleswig-Holstein Musik Festival, Rheingau Musik Festival, Mecklenburg-Vorpommern Festival, Davos Festival (Switzerland), and Festival Quartetto d’Archi in Reggio Emilia (Italy) as well as at many leading cultural centers, including in Frankfurt (Alte Oper), Munich (Gasteig), Hamburg (Laeiszhalle), Madrid (Auditorio Nacional de Música), and Melbourne (South Melbourne Town Hall).

 Anna Katharina Wildermuth plays an instrument made in 1843 by the Turin violin maker Joannes Franciscus Pressenda which has been generously made available to her by the Anna Ruths Foundation.

 She is a Jargar Strings Artist and uses violin strings from the Superior series.

 She is a member and co-founder of the Aris Quartet.